Naruto0-sudoy/repo/Mirrors.md

 #### Mirrors by [FlokiNET](https://flokinet.is)

-This mirror is hosted in Reykjavík, Iceland.
+This mirror is hosted in Reykjavík in Iceland, Bucharest in Romania and in the Netherlands.
 Updated once per day.
 1Gbp/s and support IPV4/IPV6.

 | Repository                                             | sources.list entry                                       |
 |:-------------------------------------------------------|:---------------------------------------------------------|